Frequently Asked Questions

 1. Why does WRTI have on-air member drives?

 Membership income makes up the largest portion of WRTI's revenue, and the majority of WRTI's membership fundraising is accomplished through the mail and via its website.
 WRTI conducts several on-air member drives each year because they are the most effective and efficient way of communicating with our loyal listeners who are likely to support the station.
 Public radio is supported by listeners who value and listen to the programming.
-Almost 75% of WRTI's revenue comes from its 17,000 active members (listeners who have made contributions within the last 12 months), and 300 underwriters; the remainder comes from the Corporation for Public Broadcasting and Temple University.
+Eighty percent of WRTI's cash revenue comes from its 17,000 active members (listeners who have made contributions within the last 12 months), and underwriters; the remainder comes from grants, including support from the Corporation for Public Broadcasting and Temple University.

 1. What is High Definition (HD) Radio?